DataDog/integrations-core/dcgm/README.md

 ### Installation

 The DCGM check is included in the [Datadog Agent][1] package.
 However, you need to spin up the DCGM Exporter container to expose the GPU metrics in order for the Agent to collect this data.
-Datadog recommends using the following DCGM configuration to cover the same ground as the NVML integration as well as additional useful metrics, as the default counters are not sufficient.
+As the default counters are not sufficient, Datadog recommends using the following DCGM configuration to cover the same ground as the NVML integration in addition to having useful metrics.

 ```
 # Format